-Mississippi at Hannibal and driving about eight miles into Missouri. to a Brother Myers we stayed all night.
-I took my belongings all out of the hack and the next morning I told him I was going no farther.
-So the other young people would not go either and he went on alone with his family and we went to St. James, Mo. where Brother Warner and his company were to begin a camp-meeting right away.
+We had camped out for the first night of our journey the night before, so we were by the roadside.
+I took him up the road and talked to him trying to show him his faults, and in as much as he professed to be a preacher he should set a better example and ask Nannie's forgiveness.
+I told him he could not leave her alone by the side of the road, and if he left her he would have to leave me.
+Then I took Nannie down the road and talked to her.
+I told her she had aggravated him unnecessarily by talking back to him and that she should ask his forgiveness.
+Finally I got them together and had a prayer meeting there by the side of the road.
+They asked each other's forgiveness, and all trouble was endedfor a day.
+Then it began again as bad as ever.
+We had another day before we got to a place where I was acquainted.
+We crossed the Mississippi River at Hannibal, and driving about eight miles into Missouri to a Brother Myers, we stayed all night.
+I took all belongings out of the hack, and the next morning I told him I was going no farther.
+So the young people would not go, either, and he went on alone with his family, and we went to St. James, MO where Brother Warner and his company were to begin a campmeeting right away.
 We expected to join ourselves with other companies, but there was no opportunity to do so, as everyone had his company made up.
 Brother Warner laughed and said, "Here you are with a company all at hand.
-Why not go out in the name of the Lord and go to work.
-I have been wanting to cut your shorelines and push you out.
-Now here is the chance."
-Since I had been a widow I had always been in other companies, but it seemed we must strike out or go home.
+Why not go out in the name of the Lord and go to work?
+I've been wanting to cut your shorelines and push you out.
+Now here's the chance."
+Since I had been a "widow" I had always been in other companies, but it seemed we must strike out or go home.
 We heard of a place where they wanted a meeting about forty miles from St. James.
-Brother Myers who lived near St. James offered to take us with his team.
-We went as far as Rolla that afternoon when we arrived at the brother's house where we expected to stay all night.
-We found Brother Bolds and his company which consisted of his wife and daughters.
-After supper I said, "It seems too bad to waste this whole evening.
-There are so many of us here together and we are doing nothing.
+Brother Myers, who lived near, offered to take us with his team.
+We went as far as Rolla that afternoon, when we arrived at the brother's house where we expected to stay all night.
+We found Brother Bolds, Ott Bolds' father, and his company, which consisted of his wife and daughters.
+After supper I said, "It seems to bad to waste this whole evening.
+There are so many of us here together, and we are doing nothing.
 Why can't we go down on the street and have a meeting?"
 All were agreed, so we got the consent of a grocer to stand on his porch where his light shone out on us.
-We began singing, "The Hand of God on the Wall," and before we had finished the first verse the street was blockaded.
+We began singing, "The Hand of God on the Wall", and before we had finished the first verse the street was blockaded.
 I could not imagine where so many people came from and how they got there so quickly.
-We had a little meeting, a few testimonies and prayers and when we were through they wanted us to sing the piece which we sang first.
+We had a little meeting, a few testimonies and prayers, and when we were through they wanted us to sing the song we sang first.
 We sang it for them again.
-There was a man there who lived twenty miles distant.
+There was a man there who lived twenty miles away.
+He asked me to come to his town andhold a